IsraelAlamu/sales-product-performance-analysis/README.md

 - Regional performance varied, with some regions outperforming others in both order volume and revenue contribution.

-- Discounting patterns appeared to impact revenue, with higher discounts not always translating to increased total sales.

 ## 📈 Business Recommendations
 - Improve online sales strategy by increasing average order value through product bundling and cross-selling.

 - Align pricing and promotional strategies between online and in-store channels to maximize revenue.

 - Focus marketing efforts on high-performing product categories to drive further growth.

-- Optimize discount strategies to ensure they contribute positively to revenue rather than eroding margins.

 - Investigate underperforming regions and implement targeted campaigns to boost sales.